richwps/monitor/README.md

 The Monitor Client uses the RESTful Interface of the monitor to fetch QoSMetrics of WPS Processes of a specific WPS endpoint.
 The Client is a library which can be used in your project.

 ###Create a Client instance
-To create a new WpsMonitorClient you can use the WpsMonitorClientFactory class.
+To create a new `WpsMonitorClient` instance you can use the `WpsMonitorClientFactory` class.

 e.g.
 ``` java